Legal

 2024 ThrillerFest Awards

 Thriller writers bring us thrills and chills and keep us turning the pages long into the wee hours of the morning.
 We love those stay-awake reads!
-Check out the 2024 International Thriller Writer ThrillerFest Awards finalists.
-The winners will be announced in NYC on June 3rd.
+Check out the 2024 International Thriller Writer ThrillerFest Awards finalists and winners (indicated in red).
 Congratulations to all!

 BEST HARDCOVER NOVEL